 University-affiliated Student International Travel

-To outline the requirement that students traveling internationally with University affiliation must register their travel plans and provide other information to the Office of Study Abroad prior to embarking on international travel.
+To outline the requirement that students traveling internationally with University affiliation must register their travel plans and provide other information to Study Abroad & Global Engagement prior to embarking on international travel.

 All undergraduate and graduate students participating in University-affiliated activities abroad

 As a top-tier, public international research university, the University of Kansas supports and encourages international travel and recognizes that the formation of international perspectives is an essential educational component within its academic mission.
 While there are tangible rewards in providing curricular, co-curricular, and extra-curricular international opportunities to students, it is important for the safety of students that emergency assistance protocols are in place for activities that KU is sponsoring, promoting, and implementing.
-In an effort to support valuable educational activities and reduce potential risks to its students, faculty, and staff, the University requires that all students traveling internationally with institutional-affiliation register their international travel through the KU Office of Study Abroad Student International Travel Registry.
+In an effort to support valuable educational activities and reduce potential risks to its students, faculty, and staff, the University requires that all students traveling internationally with institutional-affiliation register their international travel through KU's Study Abroad & Global Engagement Student International Travel Registry.

 The types of activities covered by this policy include, but are not limited to, the following: